zhangyingjie7/Automatic-Key-Recovery/README.md

 Install:
 - First, install python 3.x, anaconda,gurobi;
-- Then, use anaconda to install gurobipy in python
+- Then, use anaconda to install gurobipy in python.

 Download:
 ```